eKioga/Technical_Writing/Tutorials/Quake2-RE/TrenchBroom/Part 1 - TrenchBroom Installation & Setup for Quake 2 Remastered.md

 	- Located at https://github.com/ericwa/ericw-tools/releases or by clicking [here](https://github.com/ericwa/ericw-tools/releases).

 2. Find the latest version post (usually at the top) and scroll down to the **Assets** section.
 You'll find the ericw-tools download links there.
-&emsp;&emsp;**Note**: *If you can't find it, locate the download links at the bottom of the latest release post and try expanding the list by clicking the word "Assets".
+**Note**: *If you can't find it, locate the download links at the bottom of the latest release post and try expanding the list by clicking the word "Assets".
 GitHub can hide this section by default.

 3. Click "ericw-tools-vXXXX-win64.zip" to begin downloading.
 &emsp;&emsp;Example GitHub download link for Windows 64bit: